About

 Numéro Cinq started January 11, 2010, as…

 a reading, discussion and resource site for a small group of Douglas Glover‘s friends and writing students.
-It has morphed into something monstrous, tenticulate, multiform and quite possibly (gasp) alive!
+It morphed into something monstrous, tenticulate, multiform and quite possibly (gasp) alive!

 And this is not to forget our intrepid band of NC staffers, contributors and contributing editors, all convicted felons of the literary type, dedicated artists fast making a name for themselves in the brash new digital universe.